Finn lives in California's central valley. He enjoys writing food reviews.

 An Easy and Affordable Way to Enjoy Fried Chicken

 According to online sources, orange chicken is not Chinese but actually American.
 Closely related to the dish known as General Tso, both creations are deviations of a sweet and sour chicken, which is authentic.

 Wikipedia says, "Chef Andy Kao claims to have developed the original Chinese-American orange chicken recipe at a Panda Express in Hawaii in 1987."
 Most people who have been to shopping malls probably have seen a Panda Express and perhaps have tried one of their rice bowls.

-Whether or not the food reflects the diet found in the Far East is probably besides the point.
-The sweet taste of orange and the crispy battered chicken are a delicious combination and one of the many ways to enjoy fried chicken.
+Whether or not the food reflects the diet found in the Far East is probably beside the point.
+The sweet taste of orange and the crispy battered chicken is a delicious combination and one of the many ways to enjoy fried chicken.